1. Your resume didn’t include the right words

 Your timing may just be off.
 Perhaps the company decided to put recruiting for the job on hold.
 Maybe the recruiter has yet to start reviewing applications.
 On the other hand, you could have caught the tail end of the selection process and the company has already chosen a few candidates for the position.

-Solution: You can’t control when a company decides to review resumes, but you can try to be in the first batch of applications.
-Levo, a career blog, suggests setting up alerts to notify you when new positions open up.
+Solution: You can’t control when a company decides to review resumes, but you can try to be in the first batch of applications by setting up alerts to notify you when new positions open up.
 Some job boards let you set up email alerts, others have RSS feeds.
 Following target companies and staffing agencies on social media is another way to stay in-the-know about job openings.

 It’s frustrating not hearing back on your applications.
 Being proactive and following up can help you learn why you haven’t heard back yet.
-Career site The Ladders advises to wait to follow up until the posting’s close date has passed.
+Wait to follow up until the posting’s close date has passed.
 If there is no close date, wait at least a week after applying to reach out to HR or your contact.
 Not sure who to follow up with?
 Do some research on LinkedIn.